MorningCoffeeZombie/vswitch/README.md

 A custom hosts file is also included.
 This will attempt to limit spam/ads/intrusive behavior from less reputable domains.
 At time of installation you will be prompted to install or skip this file.
 Should you choose to install; a backup hosts file will be created in the same directory and named "hosts.BAK20181027-1735" where the string of numbers represent the date of installation in ISO format.

 Once installation is complete you may remove the repo from your PC.
-To uninstall simply run the command **vswitch uninstall** to remove all remaining files.
+To uninstall simply run the command **vswitch remove** to remove all remaining files.

 Usage documentation has been provided via man page.
 Run **man vswitch** to view options and settings.